 You can optionally include any number of your own rules to customize content delivery.
 Rule trees are maintained in a special form of JSON that you can best edit and validate in the dedicated VS code or Eclipse IDE plugins.

 Make sure your JSON file is correct and complete before deploying it on edge servers.
 You need to resolve returned errors, as they block an activation, but you can activate a property version that yields less severe warnings.
 For more information, see Rule tree errors and warnings.
 Both VS code and Eclipse plugins support full rule tree validation.

-Push your updated JSON file to the property configuration.
+Push your updated JSON file back to the property.

 With brand new setups, you only need to test your configuration on production.
 But, you can activate your property on both networks at the same time.